 Notes On… Lessons from the Stage

 Before I became a therapist, I trained in musical theatre.
-I spent years studying story, voice, movement, and presence.
+I spent years studying story, voice, movement, dance (dance belt and all), and presence.
 And while I no longer perform for an audience, the stage is still with me.
 It shaped how I listen, how I attune, and how I sit with another person’s truth.

-The stage taught me to trust the moment.
+The stage taught me to trust the moment, which continues to be a daily practice for me.
 That unpredictable, unguarded flash where something real breaks through.
 As Brené Brown writes, vulnerability means risk, uncertainty, and emotional exposure.
-And yet, that is where truth lives.
+And that is where truth lives.
 Whether in a scene or a session, I wait for that unscripted instant.
 That is the magic I live for.

 So yes, I trained in performance.
 But really, I was always studying humanity.
-Today, I simply do it from the chair instead of the wings.
+Today, I do it from the therapist's chair instead of the theatre wings.

 Next